Alison D. Ligon, Ph.D.

 Education

-Some of Dr. Ligon’s most recent publications and research activities focus on sociopolitical subtext in works of historical fiction from the African Diaspora, primarily, the Anglophone Caribbean.
-The scope of her research interests includes Caribbean and Latin American fiction, contemporary African American literature and culture, HBCU-focused Scholarship of Teaching and Learning (SoTL) theories and praxis, and oral histories and narratives associated with the Great Migration and its counter movement.
-In addition to her essays that appear in several edited book collections, Dr. Ligon’s articles are published in journals such as Caribbean Vistas: Critiques of Caribbean Arts and Cultures, the Journal of Africana Composition and Rhetoric, the Journal of South Texas English Studies, Zoe International Journal of Social Transformation, and the Midwest Quarterly.
+Some of her most recent publications and research activities focus on sociopolitical subtext in works of historical fiction from the African Diaspora, primarily, the Anglophone Caribbean.
+The scope of her research interests includes Caribbean and Latin American fiction, young adult fiction, contemporary African American literature and culture, HBCU-focused Scholarship of Teaching and Learning (SoTL) theories and praxis, and oral histories and narratives associated with The Great Migration and its counter movement.
+In addition to her essays that appear in multiple edited book collections, her articles are published in refereed journals such as Caribbean Vistas: Critiques of Caribbean Arts and Cultures, the Journal of Africana Composition and Rhetoric, the Journal of South Texas English Studies, Zoe International Journal of Social Transformation, and The Midwest Quarterly: A Journal of Contemporary Thought.